zlzxFCC/zlzxFCC.github.io/README.md

 # { Personal } Jekyll Theme

-{ Personal } is a free responsive Jekyll theme,关于you :wink:
+{ Personal } is a free responsive Jekyll theme,aboutyou :wink:

 You can watch it in action [here](https://panossakkos.github.io/personal-jekyll-theme/)!